lipemat/advanced-sidebar-menu/readme.txt

 = How do you get the categories to display on single post pages? =

-The Categories Menu widget contains a "Display categories on single posts" checkbox, which will display the category menus based on the categories the current post is assigned to.
+The Categories Menu widget/block contains a "Display categories on single posts" checkbox, which will display the category menus based on the categories the current post is assigned to.

 = Does the menu change for each page you are on? =